uwumarogie/extract-text-from-pdf/README.md

 ### TL;DR
 Due to differences between Vite’s bundling mechanism and Next.js’s, this example does not fully address my production problems 😆
-Still I maanage to fix the next js pdfjs-dist problem.
+Still I manage to fix the next js pdfjs-dist problem.
 But yeah, you have a fully working text extraction in vite using pdfjs-dist.

 ## Features